offbynull/dlnfp-course-project5/README.md

-# dlnfp-course-project5
+# Deep Learning Nanodegree Foundations -- Project 5
-DLNFP Project 5 - Face generation using DCGANs (deep convolutional generative adversarial models)
+Generate faces by training a DCGAN (deep convolutional generative adversarial model) on the CelebA dataset.